Different Budgets for Different Bathrooms

 Changing bathroom foot print:

-If your bathroom has a concrete slab, it gets even pricier because we have to cut through the concrete to re-run drain lines.
+- If your bathroom has a concrete slab, it gets even pricier because concrete cutting is labor intensive.
 This part alone can cost about $3,500.00- $5,500.00.

-Moving walls is also pretty expensive.
+- Moving walls is also expensive.
 Installing new beams and posts will run you $1,300.00 in engineering and as much as $2,500.00 in framing costs!